ModExpertCSGTA/kiddion-s-modest-menu-GTA-V/README.md

 4. Use the arrow keys to navigate and **Enter** to select options.

 Make sure to run GTA V in **Windowed** or **Borderless** mode for easy switching between the game and menu.

+## About

+This repository will always ensure that **Kiddion's Modest Menu** stays up to date with the latest GTA V patches and improvements.
+We actively maintain and update the mod to ensure compatibility and enhanced features for all users.
+Stay tuned for future updates and improvements, which will be rolled out regularly to keep the mod functioning smoothly.